 The purpose of this paper is to contribute to the aforementioned literature by showing how the distribution of income by age group affects dynamic efficiency of the bubbleless equilibrium and the existence of productive bubbles.
-To this end, we extend the three period OG model studied in Raurich and Seegmuller (2015) by assuming that individuals work in the first two periods of life.
-As a consequence, labor income is distributed between young and middle age individuals.
+To this end, we extend the OLG model with agents who live three periods studied in Raurich and Seegmuller (2019) by assuming that individuals work in the first two periods of life.
+As a consequence, labour income is distributed between young and middleaged individuals.
 We will highlight that this assumption plays a crucial role for our results.
-In this model, the distribution of labor income between young and middle age individuals and the distribution of capital income between middle age and old individuals determine the distribution of total income by age group.
+In this model, the distribution of labour income between young and middle-aged individuals and the distribution of capital income between middleaged and old individuals determine the distribution of total income by age group.
 We show that the model can generate the income distributions displayed in Table 1.

-In the model, productive investment is done by young individuals and it is a long term investment whose return occurs in the following two periods of life.
-The bubble is a short term investment that facilitates intertemporal consumption smoothing.
-Note that this model introduces an important distinction between young and middle age individuals.
+In the model, productive investment is done by young individuals and it is an illiquid investment whose return occurs in the following two periods of life.
+The bubble is a liquid investment that facilitates intertemporal consumption smoothing.
+Note that this model introduces an important distinction between young and middle-aged individuals.
 The former invest in productive capital, whereas the later only invest in financial assets to smooth consumption.
-This distinction introduces heterogeneity across individuals that, as mentioned, is necessary to have productive bubbles.
+This distinction introduces heterogeneity across individuals that, as shown in Martin and Ventura (2012) and Raurich and Seegmuller (2019), is necessary to have productive bubbles.
 Therefore, bubbles can be either productive or unproductive.

-We first show that if a large part of the labor income is earned by middle age individuals and a large part of the capital income is earned by old individuals then neither the young, nor the middle age individuals are interested in holding the speculative asset in order to postpone consumption.
+We first show that if a large part of the labour income is earned by middle-aged individuals and a large part of the capital income is earned by old individuals then neither the young, nor the middle-aged individuals are interested in holding the speculative asset in order to postpone consumption.
 In this case, an equilibrium with bubbles does not exist.

 In addition to its existence, we also study how the distribution of income by age group affects whether a bubble is productive or not.
-On the one hand, we show that if a large fraction of the labor income is earned by the young individuals and a large fraction of the capital income is earned by the middle age individuals, households overaccumulate capital to postpone consumption.
+On the one hand, we show that if a large fraction of the labour income is earned by the young individuals and a large fraction of the capital income is earned by the middleaged individuals, households overaccumulate capital to postpone consumption.
 In this case, the equilibrium without bubbles is dynamically inefficient.
 As in Tirole (1985), an equilibrium with bubbles exists, but these bubbles are unproductive because they are aimed to postpone consumption.